Fancy brown color diamond compared beside a colorless diamond.

 Saturation refers to how intense the coloration of the diamond is.

 When it comes to buying fancy colored diamonds, GIA is the only lab you should trust.
 Other labs often have lax grading standards and do not have the proper equipment to detect treatment processes!
 If you don’t want to get ripped off, NEVER buy a colored diamond that isn’t graded by GIA.

 The GIA color grading system uses nine grades to distinguish color ranges.
 These are: Fancy Vivid, Fancy Intense, Fancy Deep, Fancy Dark, Fancy, Fancy Light, Light, Very Light and Faint.
 For fancy colored diamonds, the general rule of thumb is that the stronger the hue, the more valuable the stone becomes.

-The grades assigned are based on the overall effects of the diamond’s hue, tone and saturation.
+Grades are assigned based on the overall effects of hue, tone and saturation.

 Note that warmer color hues like orange or yellow gradually appear to look brownish as their saturation decreases.
 On the other hand, cooler shades like blue tend to gravitate towards greyish colors.

 Sometimes, diamonds can have more than one color hue in its body.
 In such cases, the dominant color is always described last.
-Here are some real-life examples to illustrate this in more details.
-To see full product specifications, simple click on the images.
+Here are some real-life examples to illustrate this in more detail.
+To see full product specifications, simply click on the images.